 To learn about Solr, see the Apache Solr Resources page.
 The page provides links to resources including a quick start tutorial; documentation and books; and forums for discussion, advice, and problems.

 A sample application based on the Retrieve and Rank service is discussed at Retrieve and Rank application overview and available to try at Professor Languo.
 You can also download the application's source files from GitHub.
 The application enables you to ask questions about standard English usage, with answers processed by a back-end Retrieve and Rank instance from data provided by the Stack Exchange English Language and Usage forum.

-The free cluster you can create to test the Retrieve and Rank demo application is a single reduced-size unit consisting of a maximum of 50 MB of disk storage.
+Warning: The free cluster you can create to test the Retrieve and Rank demo application is a single reduced-size unit consisting of a maximum of 50 MB of disk storage.
 It does not guarantee any specific amount of RAM.
 The free cluster is meant only to run the demonstration application or small proof-of-concept applications.
 It cannot be used as a unit in a paid Retrieve and Rank cluster.
 It is not intended for production use.
 See Sizing your Retrieve and Rank cluster for more information.

 We are always looking to improve and learn from your experience with our services.
 Find answers to your questions about Watson in our developer communities: